TheEucatastrophe/starwardodyssey/SRD/origins.md

 Designed as virtual assistants and companions, VPs can hop from device to device, roaming free through cyberspace.

 **You Get:**
-- TO BE ADDED
+- **TO BE ADDED**.
-- Digitally Untethered.
+- **Digitally Untethered**.
 You can occupy any vacant computer on your network, but you can only have 1 HD.
 Rolling your HD determines whether or not you can escape to another computer when Hit.

 | 1d6 | What were you created to be? |
 |------|------|